Dental material: Compomers

 Due to its relatively weaker mechanical properties, Compomers are unfit for stress-bearing restorations but can be used in the deciduous dentition where lower loads are anticipated.

 Cermets

-Dental cermets, also known as silver cermets, were created to improve the wear resistance and hardness of glass ionomer cements (mentioned above) through the addition of silver.
-While the incorporation of silver achieved this, cermets have poorer aesthetics, appearing metallic rather than white.
-Cermets also have a similar compressive strength, flexural strength, and solubility as glass ionomer cements, some of the main limiting factors for both materials.
+Dental cermets, also known as silver cermets, were created to improve the wear resistance and hardness of glass ionomer cements by adding silver.
+Their other advantages are that they adhere directly to tooth tissue, and are radio-opaque, which helps with identification of secondary caries when future radiographs are taken.

+However, cermets have poorer aesthetics, appearing metallic rather than white.
+They also have a similar compressive strength, flexural strength, and solubility as GICs, some of the main limiting factors for both materials.
+In addition, their fluoride release is poorer than that of GICs.
 Clinical studies have shown cermets perform poorly.
 All these disadvantages led to the decline in the use of this restorative material.

-Below is a summary of the advantages and disadvantages of dental cermets.